Henna: Yemen

 For Yemenite Jews, most of them living in Israel, the purpose of a henna party is to ward off evil from the couple before their wedding.
-In some areas, the party has evolved from tradition to an opportunity for the family to show off their wealth in the dressing of the bride.
-For other communities, it is practiced as a ritual that has been passed on for generations.
-The dressing of the bride is typically done by a post-menopausal woman in the bride's family.
-Often, the dresser of the bride sings to the bride as she is dressed in exquisite designs.
-These songs discuss marriage, what married life is like, and address the feelings a bride may have before her wedding.
-The costumes worn by Yemenite brides to their henna parties is considered some of the most exquisite attire in the Yemenite community.
-These outfits include robes, headwear, and often several pounds of silver jewelry.
-This jewelry often holds fresh green herbs to ward off the Jinn in keeping with the ritual element of the party.

-The zavfa is the procession of the bride from her mother's house to the Henna Party.
-During the zavfa, the guests of the party sing traditional songs to the bride and bang on tin plates and drums to ward off evil.
-Today, it is common for the groom to join in on this aspect of the ritual, although traditionally it was only for the bride.
-During the party, guests eat, sing, and dance.
-Initially, the singing and dancing was to ward off the Jinn with loud noises, but today these elements are associated with the mitzvah of entertaining the bride and groom on their wedding day.

-In the middle of the party, the bride returns to her home to be painted in henna mixed by her mother.
+The bride is painted in henna mixed by her mother.
 The mixture consists of rose water, eggs, cognac, salt, and shadab, believed to be a magical herb that repels evil.
 The bride changes into a less elaborate outfit and incense is burned while she is painted with henna.
 Then, another zavfa (procession) occurs as the bride returns to her party.

 Back at the henna party, the bride sits on stage while family members and friends come up to her to have their palms marked with blots of henna.
 These marks represent the long-lasting marriage as henna remains for many days.
 It also represents the blood from breaking the hymen upon consummating the marriage on the wedding night.
 Others add that the red stain on the hands of the guests is to mislead the evil spirits of the Jinn who are looking for the bride.
 After the painting, the party ends after lasting about 4 or 5 hours.